Oussamaosman02/php-tuto-old/README_ES.md

 Sessions are a way to store information (in variables) to be used across multiple pages.

-Unlike cookies, sessions are stored on the server and not in the client.
+Unlike cookies, sessions are storojo on the server and not in the client.

 First of all, for using sessions in any php file, you need to put the "initializer" :